+Risk Class B Risk Class C Risk Class D Mak Class D INISK CIASS C INISK CIASS D

-Risk Class BRisk Class CRisk Class D L1 Completeness of measurement data stored The measurement data stored shall be accompanied by all relevant information needed for legally relevant purposes.
-Specifying Notes: The measurement data stored shall be capable of being traced back to the measurement that has generated the data.
-The measurement data stored shall be sufficient for checking invoices.
-The kind of necessary information may depend on the type of instrument.
+L1 Completeness of measurement data stored

+The measurement data stored shall be accompanied by all relevant information needed for legally relevant purposes.

+- 1. The measurement data stored shall be capable of being traced back to the measurement that has generated the data. - 2.
+The measurement data stored shall be sufficient for checking invoices. - 3.
+The kind of necessary information may depend on the type of instrument. - 4.
 A presupposition to comply with this special requirement is an identification of each data set stored.

-Required Documentation: Description of all fields of the data sets Validation Guidance: Checks based on documentation: Check whether all information needed for legally relevant purposes are contained in the data set.
-Example of an Acceptable Solution: A legally and metrologically complete data set comprises the following fields: Measurement value(s) with correct resolution the unit of measure the unit price or the price to pay (if applicable) the date and time of the measurement (if applicable) identifier of the instrument the place of the measurement (if applicable) Data is stored with the same resolution, values, units etc as indicated or printed on a delivery note.
-Additions for Risk Class E n to the documentation required for risk are that generates the data sets for stori •
+Description of all fields of the data sets.

+Check whether all information needed for legally relevant purposes are contained in the data set.

+- A legally and metrologically complete data set comprises the following fields: - Measurement value(s) with correct resolution - ° the unit of measure - ° the unit price or the price to pay (if applicable) - the date and time of the measurement (if applicable) - ° identifier of the instrument - the place of the measurement (if applicable) - Data is stored with the same resolution, values, units etc as indicated or printed on a delivery note.

+Required Documentation (in addition to the documentation required for risk classes B to D): Source code of the legally relevant software that generates the data sets for storing.